abraunegg/onedrive/docs/usage.md

 ```text
 onedrive --display-sync-status --single-directory 'Documents'
 ```

+For this scoped form the client does not consume the default-drive delta cursor.
+It builds the current online directory tree directly, compares that tree with the tracked database state for the same scope, and can therefore detect new/changed items, moves within or out of the scope, and tracked items that are no longer present online.

 > [!IMPORTANT]
 > `--display-sync-status` reports its assessment in the textual `Overall status` field.
 A `NOT IN SYNC` result is not itself a command execution failure, so do not use the process exit status as a substitute for parsing the reported sync state.